Tinker-Twins/Real_Time_Lane_Detection_Algorithm/README.md

 # Real Time Lane Detection Algorithm
-This repository hosts the programming files for Real Time Lane Detection Algorithm implemented using OpenCV using Python.
+This repository hosts the programming files for Real Time Lane Detection Algorithm implemented using OpenCV in Python.